babylonlabs-io/rollup-bsn-contracts/SPEC.md

 the finality providers that voted for a specific block along with their complete signature information:

 1. Decode hash_hex from hex string to bytes
-   - IF decode fails: RETURN error
+   - IF decode fails: RETURN error with `QueryBlockVoterError`

 2. Query signatories storage using key (height, hash_bytes)
-   - Access the stored set of finality provider public keys
+   - Access the stored set of finality provider public keys from `SIGNATORIES_BY_BLOCK_HASH`

 3. For each finality provider in the set:
-   - Query the FINALITY_SIGNATURES storage using key (height, fp_pubkey_hex)
+   - Query the `FINALITY_SIGNATURES` storage using key (height, fp_pubkey_hex)
-   - IF signature not found: RETURN error (state corruption)
+   - IF signature not found: RETURN error with `QueryBlockVoterError`
-   - Query the PUB_RAND_VALUES storage using key (fp_pubkey_hex, height)
+   - Query the `PUB_RAND_VALUES` storage using key (fp_pubkey_hex, height)
-   - IF public randomness not found: RETURN error (state corruption)
+   - IF public randomness not found: RETURN error with `QueryBlockVoterError`
    - Create BlockVoterInfo with fp_btc_pk_hex, pub_rand, and FinalitySigInfo

 4. Return the list of BlockVoterInfo